Online Chemical Engineering Degrees & Schools

-The Importance of an Accredited Chemical Engineering Degree
+The Importance of an Accredited Online Chemical Engineering Degree

 Careers in Chemical Engineering

-Chemical engineers use aspects of science and math to find solutions for various problems that have to do with making products like food, fuel, drugs, chemicals, and others.
+Graduates of online chemical engineering programs may go on to work as chemical engineers, using aspects of science and math to find solutions to various problems that have to do with making products like food, fuel, drugs, chemicals, and others.
 They can work in many different settings, such as manufacturing plants, laboratories, refineries, and offices.
-Day-to-day duties may include doing research to find ways to make production procedures more efficient, making sure equipment meets safety and environmental standards, figuring out the the most effective way to lay out equipment, and doing different types of tests to measure performance levels in various production processes.
-In order to advance in their career a chemical engineer may choose to obtain a Professional Engineering license, though this isn't as commonly required as it is in other engineering fields.
-Most advancement opportunities will come through experience and obtaining higher education.
+Day-to-day duties may include conducting research to find ways to make production procedures more efficient and making sure equipment meets safety and environmental standards.

 - Admission Requirements.
 University of North Dakota.
 Accessed September 16, 2016. http://und.edu/admissions/undergraduate/apply/index.cfm.